mmilor/Geoextractor/README.md

 ```
 This sets the checkGDML option to true and enables you to look at a OGL rendering of the GDML file.

-## File formatting:
+## File formatting
 The ADL and SIGGEN file structure for the detector geometries/parameters are given by the individual programs.
-The JSON formatting is created for Geoextractor and looks as follows:
+The JSON formatting is created for Geoextractor and looks as follows (here for GD00A and two hits):
 ```
 {
     "detector": "GD00A",